SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

    ![](./images/7.png)

 8. Ctrl+Click [here](https://44.217.183.24:44301/sap/bc/ui5_ui5/ui2/ushell/shells/abap/FioriLaunchpad.html?sap-client=100&sap-language=EN#Shell-home) to open Fiori Launchpad in a new tab.<br>
-   Enter the user details as provided in sheet.
+   Enter the user details as provided in cheat sheet.

 9. Click on **Analytics** section and choose the **Intelligent Scenario** app.
    ![](./images/8.png)